Skip to content

 New York in Winter

-Travelling to New York in April you notice that it’s still much colder there than in Europe.
-There was a major blizzard right before we arrived in 2018 (the last one in the season), and the mood in the city was rather grim.
-Though it’s not a bad time to visit the city as it was not as packed as I usually imagine it to be.
+If you travel to New York in April, you notice that it’s still much colder there than in Europe.
+There was a significant blizzard right before we arrived in 2018 (the last one in the season), and the mood in the city was rather grim.
+However it’s not a wrong time to visit the city as it was not as packed as I usually imagine it to be.
 There were some quiet moments to have, even in busy Manhattan.
-Time to look around and observe the last moments of winter right before the dawn of spring.
+It is time to look around and observe the last moments of winter right before the dawn of spring.

 test